DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards.md

 	Describes how to arrange cards within a Card dashboard item.
 * [Conditional Formatting](cards/conditional-formatting.md)

-	Describes how to format the Card dashboard item’s elements whose values meet a specified condition.
+	Describes how to format a Card dashboard item’s elements when its values meet a specified condition.